MaxBartlett/MaxBartlett.github.io/_posts/2020-10-18-talking-turkey-an-exploratory-data-analysis-of-broadways-smile.md

 > **Turkey:** Virtually all forms of entertainment use this [term] to indicate a bad or losing show.
 Its origin comes from actors (turkey actors) who opened poor shows on Thanksgiving Day in the hope of making money as part of the annual tradition.[^1]

 My primary focus for this analysis is the 1986 Broadway production of *Smile* by Marvin Hamlisch and Howard Ashman, in which my mother was a cast member.
-From what she's told me, the show was a turkey, and I'm interested in seeing how the data reflects this.
+Due to its short run on Broadway, the show could be considered a turkey, and I'm interested in seeing how the data reflects this.

 ## Forming Questions